FOOT CARE ADVICE AND COVID 19

 If working from home involves lots of sitting in front of the computer etc remember to flex your feet and legs and wriggle your toes regularly to keep the circulation moving and get up and move around at frequent intervals to stretch muscles.

 Nails should be cut straight across so that the corners are proud of the skin.
 They can then be gently filed to round off the shape without taking the corners lower.
 Thick nails can be filed over the surface, from the nail base towards the end of the toe.
 Use of a nail brush, or old tooth brush, will help to remove debris from the sides of the nails and so keep them more comfortable (remember to move from nail base towards top of toe).
+Do not dig down the sides of the nails with scissors or other ‘implements’!

 If an area on the toe or foot becomes Very painful, it maybe you have an infected or ulcerated site.
 Pad the area as above and apply a dressing over the top, then ring us for advice.